scholzj/Python-Code-Examples/README.md

 # Integration tests

-The project is using Travis-CI to run its own integration tests.
+The project is using Travis-CI and Circle CI to run its own integration tests.
 The tests are executed against Docker images which contain the AMQP broker with configuration corresponding to Eurex Clearing FIXML Interface.
-The details of the Travis-CI integration can be found in the .travis.yml file.
+The details of the Travis-CI and Circle CI integration can be found in the .travis.yml and circle.yml files.

 # Documentation